 Know the vaccine appointment basics

-- The COVID-19 vaccine is free for all.
+- The COVID-19 vaccine is safe, effective, and free for all.
 An ID or insurance is not required to get vaccinated.

 - Some vaccination sites may require vaccine recipients ages 12 to 17 to be accompanied by a parent or legal guardian.

 - Postpone your appointment if you don't feel well, have COVID-19, were exposed to COVID-19, or received monoclonal antibodies or convalescent plasma treatment for COVID-19 in the last 90 days.

 - You will get a COVID-19 vaccination card at your first vaccination visit.
 Keep your card in a safe place.